 To understand how these types of cerebral palsy affect the body, it helps to understand a little brain anatomy.
 While various regions of the brain are involved in regulating movement, each region plays a different role.
 Therefore, the 4 types of cerebral palsy are primarily distinguished by which area of the brain is damaged.

 Generally, cerebral palsy is the result of damage to the motor cortex, cerebellum, basal ganglia, or thalamus.

 Below, we’ll discuss the major distinctions between each type of cerebral palsy.

 1. Spastic Cerebral Palsy

-- Spastic Quadriplegia is when motor impairments affect the entire body.
-This can include the facial muscles, which complicate eating, swallowing, and speaking.
-Generally, spastic quadriplegia is the most severe and caused by large amounts of damage to the brain.
+- Spastic quadriplegia affects the entire body.
+This can include the facial muscles, which may complicate functions like chewing, swallowing, and speaking.
+Generally, spastic quadriplegia is associated with the most severe brain damage.

-- Spastic Monoplegia is when just one limb (usually an arm rather than a leg) is affected.
+- Spastic monoplegia occurs when a single limb (usually an arm rather than a leg) is affected.

 2. Dyskinetic Cerebral Palsy